samsquire/ideas4/README.md

 A format or data structure that represents an access pattern for data.

+For example, if you're going to be scanning items in sorted order, if you need to get data by a composite or single key, these are part of your access patterns.

+If you always fetch the children relations of a piece of data, you should serialise that and represent it.

 Our data access patterns determine how efficient our queries shall be.

  * Can be used to generate data structures.